mattermost/docs/source/help/getting-started/searching.rst

 Searching Chinese, Korean, and Japanese
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- The best experience for searching in Chinese, Korean and Japanese is to use MySQL 5.7.6 or later with special configuration.
-Please see `documentation`_.
+- The best experience for searching in Chinese, Korean, and Japanese is to use MySQL 5.7.6 or later with special configuration.
+See the `Chinese, Japanese and Korean Search documentation <https://docs.mattermost.com/install/i18n.html>`__ for details.
-- You can search to some degree without this configuration by adding ``*`` to the end of search terms.
+- You can perform searches without this configuration by adding wildcards ``*`` to the end of search terms.

 Differences between PostgreSQL and MySQL Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, Mattermost uses full text search support included in MySQL and PostgreSQL.
 These databases have slightly different search behavior.
 Check **Main Menu > About Mattermost** to see which database you’re using.

 For example, different databases have different “stop words” filtered out of search results.
-See database documentation on `MySQL`_ and `Postgres`_ for a full list.
-Other differences include:
+See `MySQL <https://dev.mysql.com/doc/refman/5.7/en/fulltext-stopwords.html>`__ or `PostgreSQL <https://www.postgresql.org/docs/10/textsearch-dictionaries.html#TEXTSEARCH-STOPWORDS>`__ database documentation for a full list.

+Other database-specific differences include:

 PostgreSQL: